TehPers/runtime_injector/README.md

 ```

 Note that not all crates support the "rc" feature, so you will need to specify which crate you want to build.

-## Minimum supported Rust version

-As the library is still in development, the only supported Rust version is the most recent version of stable Rust.
-The library may work on older versions, but there is no guarantee.

 ## License